-As the year draws to an end, it’s time to reflect back on the crazy year called 2020 and my year of running, something I’ve been doing as the year dwindles to an end each year since 2014.
+As the year draws to an end, it’s time to reflect back on 2021 and my year of running, something I’ve been doing as the year dwindles to an end each year since 2014.
 For whatever reason I can’t find my 2015 post so I can only assume that it’s been sucked into the great abyss of the internet.

 - • Year of Running 2019